Code-Institute-Submissions/onAPlateCatering/README.md

   - property overscroll-behaviour doesn't exist.
     - I looked online and verified that the property does exist according to [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/overscroll-behavior).
 - Error 2
-  - value error: font-weigth 1000 is not a font-weigth value.
+  - value error: font-weight 1000 is not a font-weight value.
     - I had previously looked up the maximum for this value and misinterpreted the answer to mean it was 1000.
 I changed this to 900 the maximum.

-After fixing the errors I re-ran all HTML and CSS files through the validators and only error present is the overscroll-behaviour error that can be ignore.
+After fixing the errors I re-ran all HTML and CSS files through the validators and only error present is the overscroll-behaviour error that can be ignored.

 ### Performance Testing